 The German Shepherd mixed Pitbull is also sometimes called the German Sheppit, Pit German, and Shepherd Pit.
 Despite their unfortunate status as a designer breed, you can find these pups at breed-specific shelters and rescues, so remember to adopt.
 Do not buy.

 These pups are friendly when adequately socialized and loyal to a fault.
 Both breeds are hard-working dogs.
 Due to their superior intelligence and athletic build, they are often assigned guard and police duty.

 An apartment probably wouldn't do for these pups.
 Pit Bull German Shepherds need large homes with yards to run around in.
 If they are given rigorous tasks, you will have a happy dog.
 These puppies can become destructive and develop behavior problems when not stimulated enough.

 See below for all the facts about the German Shepherd Pit Bull and the characteristics of mixed dog breeds.

 The German Shepherd mixed Pitbull dog breed may have existed naturally over the years.
 Still, designer breeders began intentionally mixing German Shepherds and American Pit Bull Terriers in the 1990s, probably in North America.

 Breeders began mixing the two parent breeds to create a companion and guard dog.
 The popularity of this particular mixed breed is on the decline due to Pit Bull bans in some countries and cities in the US.

-German Shepherd Mixed Pitbulls started out as a designer breed, but some have ended up in shelters or in the care of rescue groups.
+German Shepherd Mixed Pitbulls started as a designer breed, but some have ended up in shelters or the care of rescue groups.
 Consider adopting them if you decide this is the breed for you.
 The German Shepherd mixed Pitbull is currently recognized by the Canine Registry of America (DRA).

 Appearance of the German Shepherd Mixed Pitbull